ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 1. A loan broker creates a vault.
 2. Depositors add assets to the vault.
 3. (Optional) The loan broker deposits first-loss capital.
-4. A loan broker and borrower create a loan, defining the terms of the loan.
+4. A loan broker and borrower create a loan, defining the terms of the loan, and the requested principal (excluding fees) is transferred to the borrower.
-5. The borrower draws funds from the loan and makes payments against the principal.
-6. If payments are missed, the loan enters a grace period.
+5. If payments are missed, the loan enters a grace period.
 Once the grace period expires, the loan broker has the option to default the loan.
-7. The loan is deleted when matured or defaulted.
+6. The loan is deleted when matured or defaulted.
-8. (Optional) The loan broker can withdraw first-loss capital.
+7. (Optional) The loan broker can withdraw first-loss capital.
-9. After all loans are paid, the loan broker can delete the `LoanBroker` ledger entry, and then the corresponding `Vault` ledger entry.
+8. After all loans are paid, the loan broker can delete the `LoanBroker` ledger entry, and then the corresponding `Vault` ledger entry.

 ## Accounting